 We can see that for account code 3000, $35,000.00 of the Pending spend has become Approved spend, and is also reflected within the Committed amount.

 After approved items are added to a Purchase Order, Approved spend becomes Purchased.
-We can now see that there is $15,000.00 of Purchased spend, and the Approved spend reflects the $20,000.00 that has been approved, but not yet purchased.
+We can now see that there is $15,000.00 of Purchased spend, and the Approved spend reflects the remaining $20,000.00 that had also been approved, but has not yet been purchased.

 For the last two examples, we can see that the total amount Committed to the Budget is the same, and both are sitting at $35,000.00 / $100,000.00.

 Once the items have been placed on an approved Bill within the Accounts Payable section of Procurify, the amount moves into the Billed bucket.
 We can see that as the Billed total increases, the Purchased amount will decrease as the costs move into the final bucket within the Spend Pipeline.

 Since our Budgets are intended to reflect the most accurate information, it's important to discuss how reallocating Account Codes within Bills can affect your spend tracking.

 If you are reallocating Billed Items to different Account Codes, these changes can have an impact within your live Budgets.
 The following are a few details we think you should take note of when making these changes:

 - Reallocating a Billed Item to a different Account Code

 The Committed amount for the Billed Item will be removed from the original Budget, and as long as the new Account Code has an active Budget, it will be reallocated to the Budget of the newly selected Account Code.